glennto/TD_Project/Addendum.md

 This mod is currently running on the authors prototype but specific details have not yet been posted.

-Note that the mod will consist of a new software upload (backward compatable to the original design) and details on addong a small daughter board/panel connector to the UNO board/case to interface the thermocouple.
+Note that the mod will consist of a new software upload (backward compatable to the original design) and details on adding the required daughter board/panel connector to the UNO board/case to interface the thermocouple.

 In the interim, interested parties can contact the author for details (glennt@palmnet.net)